Tag: interconnected smoke alarm

 With New Smoke Alarms Compliant To AS 3786:2023?

 If you currently have smoke alarms compliant with Australian Standard 3786:2014, you are not required to replace them because of the release of new Australian Standard 3786:2023.
 Compliance with a specific Australian Standard only becomes a legal requirement when it is referenced in legislation by the Australian government or other regulatory agency.
 At the time of writing this article, fire safety legislation in Queensland and the National Construction Code 2022 still reference Australian Standard 3786:2014.
 Therefore, legal compliance remains unchanged, and you should continue to comply with Australian Standard 3786:2014.
 It’s important to note that regardless of changes to the standard, smoke alarms should be replaced if they fail to operate or are older than 10 years from the manufacture date.
-For replacement, photoelectric interconnected smoke detectors are always recommended.
+For replacement, photoelectric interconnected smoke alarms are always recommended.

 Want to know more?
-Watch our ZEN quick-start video or call us on 0478 596 402
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!